-You try to hide, but I know you’re there.
-I can hear it when they walk, and smell it in their smiles.
+You try to hide, but I know you are there among them.
+I can hear it when they walk and smell it in their smiles.
 The truth is that you inebriate them with lies.
-Overflowing their very presence like air under pressure.
+Overflowing their presence like air under pressure.
 Shame that some of them can’t even stand up straight, staggering through social media unaware that their ignorance is showing.
 You have taught them to expose their nakedness.
 Now their heart is blackened with the scars of falsehood, and their minds poisoned with comfort.
 Sometimes they are even unaware of the stench they carry like walking viruses and destructive pestilence.
 They sit among graves and befriend the first corpse they see smiling.
-You think you know wisdom, but foolishness is bathed in your shadow, and kindness is a game you play on the minds of the weak; snickering behind the concocted words of flattery and the secret winking you perform under the mask you wear.
+You think you know wisdom, but foolishness is bathed in your shadow and kindness is a game you play on the minds of the weak; snickering behind the concocted words of flattery and the secret winking you perform under the mask you wear.
 You have even fallen prey to your own fabricated illusions.
 Casting manipulating spells on the unknown, yet you wrap yourself in white and wear a silver wig.
 Indeed you are deception, a lie that is made to look like the truth.

 Yecheilyah Ysrayl is an author, book blogger and poet of black historical fiction and poetry.
 She also writes inspirational nonfiction and urban fantasy.
 "I write to restore black historical truth for the freedom of all people."
 Visit her online at yecheilyahysrayl.com.
 View all posts by Yecheilyah